vishnu-kyatannawar/auto-liker-x/README.md

-# LinkedIn Posts Liker & Resharer
+# LinkedIn Posts Liker

-Automated tool to monitor LinkedIn pages, like new posts, and reshare them automatically.
+Automated tool to monitor LinkedIn pages and automatically like new posts.

 ## Features

 - Monitors multiple LinkedIn company/personal pages
 - Automatically likes new posts
+- Finds last liked post and processes only newer posts
-- Automatically reshares new posts
+- Processes posts from oldest to newest
 - Tracks processed posts to avoid duplicates
 - Runs on a configurable schedule
 - Headless browser automation using Playwright
 - Persistent browser session - login once, no repeated verification
+- Detailed summary report after each run

 ## Setup